-In contemporary philosophy, we refer instead to pure reason.
+In contemporary philosophy, we refer instead to pure reason or a priori methods.

 Both terms are supposed to indicate a capacity for acquiring and justifying beliefs which is more substantial and robust than mere psychological associations, which vary with the person.